-In order to avoid potentially severe liability exposure for construction activities, which are not covered by PLI, disclaim responsibility for all aspects of construction.
+In order to avoid or at least minimize potential severe liability exposure for construction activities, which are not covered by PLI, disclaim responsibility for all aspects of construction.
 It is also important to be named as an additional insured on the contractor's CGL insurance policy.